gdt050579/AppCUI-rs/docs/chapter-4/custom_desktop.md

 | `Shift+Tab` or `Ctrl+Shift+Tab` | Changes the focus to the previous window                                                                               |
 | `Escape`                        | Calls the `on_close` method and if the result is `ActionRequest::Allow` closes the desktop and the entire application. |

-If hotkeys are present for window, `Alt+{hotkey}` is checked by the desktop window and the focused is moved to that window that has that specific hotkey association.
+If hotkeys are present for windows, `Alt+{hotkey}` is handled by the desktop, and the focus is moved to the window that has that hotkey association.

 ## Example

-The following example created a custom desktop that that prints `My desktop` on the top-left side of the screen with white color on a red background.
-The desktop has one command (`AddWindow`) to add new windows via key `Insert`.
+The following example creates a custom desktop that prints `My desktop` in the top-left corner of the screen in white on a red background.
+The desktop has one command (`AddWindow`) to add new windows via the `Insert` key.

-At the same time, `DesktopEvents::on_update_window_count(...)` is intercepted and whenever a new window is being added, it reorganize all windows in a grid.
+At the same time, `DesktopEvents::on_update_window_count(...)` is intercepted, and whenever a new window is added, it rearranges all windows in a grid.

 ```rs
 use appcui::prelude::*;